 Changes in the net present value, excluding changes in the Company's estimates of reclamation costs, are charged to profit or loss for the period.

 Financial instruments

 IFRS 9 sets out requirements for recognizing and measuring financial assets, financial liabilities and some contracts to buy or sell non-financial items.
-This standard replaces IAS 39 Financial Instruments: Recognition and Measurement.
-There was no material impact to the Company's financial statements as a result of transitioning to IFRS 9 effective January 1, 2018.

 a) Classification and measurement of financial assets and liabilities